AresMUSH/aresmush/game/plugins/login/help/en/connect.md

 `tour`

+## Creating a Character

+When you're ready, you'll want to create your own character.
+Your character name can be your first or last name.
+Multi-word names are not permitted.
+You should take care to consider the game's theme when choosing your name.

+`create <name> <password>`

 ## Connecting to a Character

 Once your character is created, you can connect to them from the login screen.
-For help creating a character see [Creating a Character](/help/login/create).

 `connect <name> <password>`